Christiansgave: History

 In the early 1950s, Christiansgave was acquired by the architect Jean Fehmerling.
-His vision was to create an enclavve with homes for families with more modest incomes in the affluent Rungstedf neighbourhood.
+His vision was to create an enclave with homes for families with more modest incomes in the affluent Rungstedf neighbourhood.
 The surrounding park was therefore built over with terraced houses.
 The buildings on the west side of Rungsted Strandvej were demolished.
 The main building housed Fehmerlin's architectural studio as well as communal facilities for the surrounding houses.
-In the end, the exnonomic scheme proved unviable.
+In the end, the economic scheme proved unviable.
 The individual houses were therefore sold as condominiums.

 Architecture

 Christiansgave was designed with inspiration from Baroque architecture with a U-shaped floor plan.
-The seven bays long Corps de logis features a three-bay median risalit, tipped by a triangular pediment.
+The seven-bay-long Corps de logis features a three-bay median risalit, tipped by a triangular pediment.
 It is flanked by two curved secondary wings.
 The building has a Mansard roof clad in black-glazed tile.